 6. Have you embraced the weight-loss challenge?

-You may have found that you couldn't answer all of the questions with a simple yes or no. If you feel generally positive about most of your answers and you're upbeat about a weight-loss program, consider starting now.
-You may never have definitive answers in life.
+If you couldn't answer all of the questions with a simple yes or no but you feel generally positive about most of your answers and you're upbeat about a weight-loss program, consider starting now.
+You might never have definitive answers in life.
 Don't let that rob you of a chance to achieve your weight-loss goals.

 Terms and conditions of use